76 Reasons Not to Watch Cheltenham Festival

-When horses are forced to race over this deliberately hazardous course at breakneck pace, they often sustain horrific injuries.
-They may suffer heart attacks, bleed from their lungs, or develop painful ulcers and other health problems.
+When horses are forced to race over this deliberately hazardous course at a breakneck pace, they often sustain horrific injuries.
+They may suffer heart attacks, bleeds from their lungs, or develop painful ulcers and other health problems.

-Those who survive will likely be forced to keep racing, and if they don’t eventually die on the track, many are abandoned, neglected, or sold for slaughter when they can no longer compete.
+Those who survive will likely be forced to keep racing, and if they don’t eventually die on the track, many are abandoned, neglected, or sold for slaughter when no longer deemed “profitable”.

-Since 2007, 44 horses have died during the festival – we’ve seen one death this year already.
-Here are the names of all the victims – 44 compelling reasons why you should never attend, watch, or bet on the Cheltenham Festival:
+Since 2000, 76 horses have died during the festival – there were two deaths in 2024 alone.
+Here are the names of all the victims – 76 compelling reasons why you should never attend, watch, or bet on the Cheltenham Festival:

 - Copper Gone West